eraofchaos/eraofchaos.github.io/heroes/Mullich.md

 ### Skin 3: **Don Mullich**

- **Description:** [color=ffffff,fontsize=20,outlinecolor=3c1e0aff,outlinesize=1]My heroic deeds should be engraved in bronze, marble or even painted on a board.
-All should be remembered in posterity![-]
+ **Description:** My heroic deeds should be engraved in bronze, marble or even painted on a board.
+All should be remembered in posterity!

  **Skin features:**